Paperback Book Day

 Observing Paperback Book Day

 Curling up with a good paperback is our favorite way to celebrate this holiday.
-Of course, this isn’t the only way to celebrate this holiday.
+Of course, this isn’t the only way to celebrate.
 People can also take the time to buy, sell, and trade paperbacks.

-Not only among family and friends, but also through online purveyors of paperbacks.
-While people are enjoying this holiday, they can also take the time to spread the news about it by using the hashtag #PaperbackBookDay online.
+Not only among family and friends but also through online purveyors of paperbacks.
+While enjoying this holiday, they can also take the time to spread the news about it by using the hashtag #PaperbackBookDay online.